 Main rivers are watercourses that have been specifically classified by the Environment Agency for their strategic drainage importance.

 Responsibilities lie with the riparian landowner(s) and enforcement is undertaken by the Environment Agency.

-These are watercourses that have not been specifically classified as Main Rivers by the Environment Agency.
+These are watercourses that have not been specifically classified as main rivers by the Environment Agency.
 Ordinary watercourses may be open ditches or culverted (piped) watercourses.
-For more information, please:

 Sustainable drainage systems

 These are surface water drainage systems designed and installed to drain surface water from a developed area.
 Responsibilities can lie with the developer, landowner or a management company.

 For information on highways gullies and drains and sewers please see our drains, sewers and gullies page.